Interest Coverage Ratio

 The ratio indicates that ABC's earnings should be sufficient to enable it to pay the interest expense.

-Cautions: A company may be accruing an interest expense that is not actually due for payment yet, so the ratio can indicate a debt default that will not actually occur, until such time as the interest is due for payment.
+If you intend to use this measurement, there is one issue to be aware of.
+A company may be accruing an interest expense that is not actually due for payment yet, so the ratio can indicate a debt default that will not actually occur, until such time as the interest is due for payment.